amtParis/Fall-2017/CreativeCoding/Week01-Easing/README.md

 1. Complete the easing "cheat sheet" exercise from class to show various types of curves (*extra credit* : animate along curves only on mouse over).

 2. Create composition using tweens and/or zeno to apply different changes in properties - motion, shape, scale, volume.
+Try to make it smooth, elegant and organic.
 Make a gif of your results.

+3. Modify your composition or create a new one that augments or overlays an existing image (render on top of a photograph, drawing, design etc.)

 ## Reading Assignments: